 5th body recovered from Mike Lynch's family yacht off Sicily as questions mount over luxury vessel's sinking

-Witnesses earlier told several news agencies that a sixth body bag had been brought ashore, but authorities never confirmed the recovery of the final victim.

-Four bodies were retrieved Wednesday from the Bayesian, which was on a 90 degree angle on the seafloor at a depth of over 160 feet.
+Four bodies were retrieved Wednesday from the Bayesian, which was resting on the seafloor at a 90 degree angle at a depth of over 160 feet.
 The vessel's position and items that moved around inside the ill-fated yacht made recovery efforts slow and hazardous.

-Italian authorities have not officially identified the remains recovered from the Bayesian, which belonged to the wife of British tech magnate Mike Lynch.
-Lynch's wife, Angela Bacares, was among the 15 people who managed to escape from the boat as it sank quickly on Monday, but he and his 18-year-old daughter Hannah were believed to be among the people whose bodies have been recovered.
+Italian authorities have not officially identified the remains recovered from the Bayesian, which belonged to Lynch's wife Angela Bacares.
+She was among the 15 people who managed to escape from the boat as it sank quickly on Monday morning, but Lynch and his 18-year-old daughter Hannah were among those left missing.

+Another victim, the Bayesian superyacht's chef, was found dead soon after the boat capsized.

 Questions as to how the state-of-the-art boat could have gone down so quickly have mounted steadily since the accident.